-They are not the same thing.
-Insurance companies are multi-billion dollar companies that don't really want a pity party or your loyalty, they want your business.
+Insurance companies are multi-billion dollar companies that don't really want your loyalty; they want your business.
 Local agents simply sell you a policy and charge premiums for the company.
 Public adjusters, on the other hand, present an argument for the policyholder using state statutes, building codes and insurance information and submit them to the insurance company.
 The insurance company then tries to refute the case, just like in a trial case.
 The two go back and forth negotiating until a fair agreement is reached.

-Insured persons are at a vulnerable time after a disaster, the unauthorized practice of public adjustment only serves to aggravate the problems they face by overestimating the amount of work that must be done to repair or replace a property, or by leaving a job entirely after collecting the money of the insured.
-There are several things a policyholder can do to make sure they're hiring a good public appraiser.
-However, if no one you know can make a recommendation, ask the public appraiser in question for the contact information of some of their previous customers.
+Insured persons are at a vulnerable time after a disaster, so unauthorized practice of public adjustment only serves to aggravate the problems they face by overestimating the amount of work that must be done to repair or replace a property, or by leaving a job entirely after collecting the money of the insured.
+So how can you make sure you're hiring a good public appraiser?
+If no one you know can make a recommendation, ask the public appraiser in question for the contact information of some of their previous customers.
 You can also see if they are members of the National Association of Public Insurance Adjusters.
 A landlord may decide to hire a public appraiser if they have a potentially significant claim and are concerned that everything is covered.
 Claims for damage caused by floods, fires, smoke, wind and hurricanes, as well as other hazards, can be filed and negotiated by public appraisers.
 Similarly, if you're simply too busy to manage the claims process on your own and need help, a public adjuster may be an option for you.
 Public adjusters have a different work ethic than most people.

 They file ALL claim documentation, investigate and examine the property (which includes tons of measurements, photographs and notes), write a professional, detailed and damage estimate and report, meet with insurance staff more than once in the property to research, discuss and make countless phone calls and emails throughout the process.
-While insurance companies don't like it when you hire a public adjuster (because they end up paying 747% more), they can't increase your insurance premium for that reason.
+While insurance companies don't like it when you hire a public adjuster (because they end up paying more), they can't increase your insurance premium for that reason.
 For example, if the claim is resolved and additional damage is discovered during repairs, you may want to hire a public appraiser to assess the total cost.
 A public adjuster cannot request or accept an allowance of insurance policy income from a customer.
 After Hurricane Michael, and as Hurricane Dorian approached Florida, it was reported that Patronis held a private phone call with representatives of Florida insurance companies saying that he would do everything possible to eliminate roadblocks provided by public appraisers and attorneys.
 For example, an adjuster may know that your company is interested in working on your fire claim, but another company adjuster may have more experience with fire damage and process your claim from then on.
 Many homeowners choose to hire a public appraiser if the damage is extensive or if it is difficult to determine how much damage has occurred.
 In conclusion, public adjusters are legitimate professionals who work on behalf of policyholders when filing claims or negotiating with insurance companies.